Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 ## Acknowlegements

-- Code to make the map responsive was sourced from OS training website- Friends and family for their honest opinions
+- Code to make the map responsive was sourced from OS training website.- Friends and family for their honest opinions
 - Javascript cI Slack Channel for valuable guidance and opinions
 - Mentor Rohit for guidance
+.'
+..